What is Missing Data?

 C: Few students may not respond accurately to sensitive questions (they might be more likely to have experienced peer pressure)

-All the above situations will indeed lead to missing data.
-Based on this information, we might infer that missing data may occur at two levels – unit and/or item.
-A unit level missing data may occur if an enrolled participant fails to show up for a study or declines to take the survey.
-The resulting bias is known as ‘selective’ as the responses of these participants might turn out different from those of the other participants.
-On the other hand, an item level missing data refers to incomplete data collected from a participant enrolled in the study.
+Based on this information, we might infer that data missing problem may occur at two levels – unit and/or item.
+A unit level missing data problem may occur if an enrolled participant fails to show up for a study or declines to take the survey.
+The resulting bias is known as “selective” as the responses of these participants might turn out different from those of the other participants.
+On the other hand, an item level missing refers to incomplete data collected from a participant enrolled in the study.
 For instance, the participant may miss or not answer certain questions in the survey.

 1. Design your study keeping in mind the research objectives